 (b) a body, whether corporate or unincorporate, or the holder of an office, post or position, being a body, office, post or position that is established or continued for a public purpose under a written law;

-“Quarterly Financial Results Report” means a report under section 16;
+Quarterly Financial Results Report means a report under section 16;

-“release”, in relation to a statement or report made or to be made under this Act, has the meaning given in section 9;
+release, in relation to a statement or report made or to be made under this Act, has the meaning given in section 9;

-“Under Treasurer” means the chief executive officer within the meaning of the Interpretation Act 1984.
+Under Treasurer means the chief executive officer within the meaning of the Interpretation Act 1984.

 [Section 4 amended by No. 5 of 2005 s.
 28.]